 Also popular in infused alcohol and once a more global taste, we’ve seen floral flavors now blossoming in many different food and beverage categories, including soft drinks, tea, confectionary, and ice cream in the U.S. Restaurant Norman in Brooklyn, NY grows nasturtium right inside the restaurant.
 The fall-colored flower also showed up multiple times on our StarChefs survey, from Spencer White’s handmade pasta at Dio Mio in Denver to nasturtium capers at Russel Street Deli in Detroit.

-There are some break-out flavors, like orange blossom, making a name for itself outside of the fragrance world.
+There are some break-outs of natural flavors, like orange blossom, making a name for themselvesoutside of the fragrance world.
 Tyler Fry at Spilt Milk Tavern in Chicago uses peat-smoked orange blossom in cocktails and orange blossom water is popping up in desserts across the country.
 Marigold is also going beyond Indian cuisine, from Jaime Young’s marigold syrup at Sunday in Brooklyn to Moroccan chef Mourad Lahlou’s muhammara with pequillo, almond, pomegranate and marigold.